ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ```

 ### New Learnings
-- Documentation is essential for understanding program usage and available arguments
+- **Documentation Importance**: Documentation is essential for understanding program usage and available arguments
-- Command-line arguments modify program behavior and functionality
+- **Command-Line Arguments**: Arguments modify program behavior and provide additional functionality beyond basic execution
-- Proper argument specification is crucial for correct program execution
+- **Proper Specification**: Correct argument specification is crucial for proper program execution and desired outcomes
-- Arguments like `--giveflag` are often documented in program help or manuals
+- **Argument Documentation**: Arguments like `--giveflag` are typically documented in program help files or manuals
-- Reading documentation saves time and prevents trial-and-error approaches
+- **Efficiency Benefits**: Reading documentation saves time and prevents inefficient trial-and-error approaches
+- **Professional Practice**: Understanding documentation is a fundamental skill for working with command-line tools

 ### References
 None